- One of the major factors that determine the compensation amount (damages) of a personal injury claim is called pain and suffering.

 Once all these factors have been considered, the insurance adjusters or the jurors (if the case does to trial) will award a reasonable and fair amount of money to the victim.
 Note, however, that Georgia does not have any statutory limit on pain and suffering damages, meaning there is no limit to the amount of reasonable compensation I can help you recover.

-The Methods Used in Calculating Pain and Suffering
+Methods Used to Calculate Pain and Suffering Damages

 To reiterate, there is no standard way to calculate the actual costs of pain and suffering because it is purely subjective no matter how you look at it.
 Nevertheless, some common methods used by most insurance companies and injury attorneys include: